HightechTR/TrashpanBot/docs/README.md

 ### \> Editing the Save File

-TrashpanBot stores its save file in plaintext using a .txt file.\
+TrashpanBot stores its save file in plaintext using a .txt file in `[JAR file location]/data/TaskList.txt`.\
 Advanced users may edit the save file directly.

 > [!CAUTION]